anilabraham-IT/IntuneEDU/IntuneEDU/create-groups.md

 ---

-# Create groups in Intune for Education
+# Create groups

-The group feature lets you manage users, apps, and devices that have similar management needs.
-With groups, you can reduce the time you spend individually managing and troubleshooting devices.
+Create groups to manage users, apps, and devices that have similar management needs.
+Groups allow you to manage, assign, and apply changes in bulk, reducing the time you'd spend individually managing and troubleshooting devices.

 ## Default groups
 Out-of-the-box, Intune for Education comes with default groups that enable you to manage: